defra-design/prn-design-history/app/posts/2023-06-20-waste-data.md

 ### Enter a source name

-In year 1 there is no requirements for the users to enter information about the source of the waste. we wanted to add this into the initial design for research to understand weather or not our users have this information currently and get them ready for the future of the product.
+In year 1 there is no requirements for the users to enter information about the source of the waste. we wanted to add this into the initial design for research to understand Whether or not our users have this information currently and get them ready for the future of the product.

  ![source](/source.png)